actonbp/abm-lead-emergence/README.md

 This project is actively being developed.
 The Shiny app for visualization is still in progress.

+See the [Development Roadmap](ROADMAP.md) for current status and planned features.

 ## AI Tool Usage

 This project was developed with assistance from AI tools including GPT models and Claude (via Cursor).